-LANE, HENRY BOWYER JOSEPH, architect and water-colourist; b.
-1817 or 1818 probably on Corfu (Kérkira, Greece), son of Captain Henry Bowyer Lane and Elizabeth Lacey; m.
-9 May 1844 Lucy Anne Sharpe in Thornhill, Upper Canada; they had no known children; d. after May 1851, probably in England.
+LANE, HENRY BOWYER JOSEPH, architect, water-colourist, office holder, businessman, and magistrate; b.
+9 May 1817 on Corfu (Kérkira, Greece), son of Captain Henry Bowyer Lane and Elizabeth Lacey; m.
+9 May 1844 Lucy Anne Sharpe in Thornhill, Upper Canada; they had no known children; d.
+30 Sept.
+1878 near Warrnambool, Victoria, Australia.

 Henry Bowyer Joseph Lane’s father, a Royal Artillery officer and veteran of the Peninsular War, was posted on Corfu between 1815 and 1819.
 The Lane family was prominent in Staffordshire and in Surrey although Henry spent much of his youth in Devon, where for a brief period in 1830–31 he attended Blundell’s School at Tiverton.
 The balance of his schooling and his professional training in architecture are presumed to have taken place in England before he emigrated to Canada.
 He was in this country by 1841, living first in Cobourg, Upper Canada, and then in Toronto.